andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 I've found this level of granularity to produce good estimates that can inform a budget - budgets within which myself and my teams have succeeded time and again, whilst adapting to change and dealing with risks that have arisen during those deliveries.

-Having an understanding of how our estimate was constructed can also help us drive conversations during Deliver.
-We may say, for example "We budgeted x days for User Management, but given new information discovered over the last week of delivery, we now anticipate it will take y days" - we can drive a conversation around whether we trade scope, or increase budget, to accommodate the current reality of the delivery.
+Having an understanding of how our budget was constructed can also help us drive conversations during Deliver.
+We may say, for example "We estimated x days for User Management, but given new information discovered over the last week of delivery, we now anticipate it will take y days" - we can drive a conversation around whether we trade scope, or increase budget, to accommodate the current reality of the delivery.

 _Use the right units_